top of page

 Addressing Climate Change:

-By promoting sustainable agricultural practices, hackathons can contribute to mitigating climate change impacts, such as soil degradation, water scarcity, and extreme weather events.
+By promoting sustainable agricultural practices, hackathon will contribute in mitigating climate change impacts, such as soil degradation, water scarcity, and extreme weather events.

 Fostering Collaboration:

-By bringing together diverse stakeholders, hackathons facilitate knowledge sharing, collaboration, and networking, leading to the development of more effective and scalable solutions.
+By bringing together diverse stakeholders, Pune Agri hackathon will facilitate knowledge sharing, collaboration, and networking, leading to the development of more effective and scalable solutions.

 Empowering Farmers: